 The fact is that there are thousands of templates available from several companies.
 The odds of one viewer stumbling onto two websites using the same paid web template design are very low.
-They drop even lower when you tweak and edit your template to give it your own unique touch.
+They drop even lower when you tweak and edit your template to give it your unique touch.
 Choose a template that uses global CSS code to enable easy changes to the layout, design, font, and color.

-You do not have to limit yourself to using a single template either.
+You do not have to limit yourself to using a single template.
 You can edit web templates in an HTML program like Dreamweaver and create more unique pages.
-For instance, if you have a homepage template, you can open it up on an editing program and change up the code to turn it into a blog page or product listing page.
+For instance, if you have a homepage template, you can open it up on an editing program and change the code to turn it into a blog or product listing page.
 Then, you can duplicate that page as you require, create subpages, or create other page types and name them appropriately.
 While you do all this, you get increasingly familiar with coding and the code structure of a good website.

 6. Finding and Downloading a Template

-- An HTML File: This is the file that contains the actual content, including the title, header, texts and code to present the content and images.
-It also contains the general template structure.
+- An HTML File: This is the file that contains the actual content, including the title, header, texts, and code to present the content and images.
+It also includes the general template structure.

-- Image Files: The template folder would also likely include image files to be displayed on the web page.
-You can add or remove other media files to be displayed by coding them into the HTML file web templates best.
+- Image Files: The template folder would also include image files to be on the web page.
+You can add or remove other media files on display by coding them into the HTML file web templates best.

-Once the template is unpacked onto your computer, you can browse it using your web browser.
+Upon unpacking the template onto your computer, you can browse it using your web browser.
 When you begin working on the template, you will edit these files and preview changes via the web browser.
 It will only be later that the template will be modified to form a part of a complete website to be published online.
 Until then, you can view and edit the template via the browser using local files on your computer.